 It is known locally as Beach 69 because that was the number of the telephone pole at the turn, but that pole is now gone.
 It is also known as the Waialea Bay Section of the Hapuna Beach State Recreation Area, and it is north of Kona and Waikoloa on the Kohala Coast.

-The beach is fairly long and mostly sandy.
-Choose where to snorkel, walk to that area and get in the water.
+The beach is about a quarter mile long and mostly sandy.
+When snorkeling Beach 69 choose the area you want to explore, walk to the sandy area closest to it, and get in the water.
 You will be able to get in without shoes, but watch for a few rocks mixed in with the sand and the kiawe tree thorns that are on the beach.

-2. Follow it through the Waikoloa Resort Area and once you pass the Mauna Lani Resort on your left, watch for the Puako sign and Puako Road on your left and turn there.
-If you come to the 70 mile marker on highway 19, you’ve gone too far.
+2. Follow it through the Waikoloa resort area and once you pass the Mauna Lani Resort on your left, watch for the Puako sign and Puako Road on your left and turn there.
+If you come to the 70 mile marker on Highway 19, you’ve gone too far.